j3valentin/ProcesosJudiciales-frontend/README.md

 - Manager of your type definitions using [typings](https://github.com/typings/typings).
 - Basic Service Worker, which implements "Cache then network strategy".

+# Fork notes

+This fork adds SASS and Jade preprocessors support, and includes the Twitter Bootstrap module.

+Soon to include: the Firebase module.

 # How to start

 **Note** that this seed project requires node v4.x.x or higher and npm 2.14.7.